BLUE HORIZON 1261

 "Hello," replied the canine in a neutral tone.
 "How was your… outing?"

-Ivy swallowed her nervousness and walked up the ramp toward the other woman.
+Ivy swallowed the lump in her throat and walked up the ramp toward the other woman.
 "It was simple, yet respectful," she said, repeating what she had told Jerad earlier.

 Samantha stepped back inside the compression chamber to allow the lynx entrance into the vessel.
 "Uh, Ivy… when you get changed, may I have a few minutes of your time?"

 The feline looked up her with a gentle smile.
-"Of course," she said, taking a peek at her delicate wrist watch.
+"Of course," she said, taking a peek at her delicate techwatch.
 "It will be a while before I need to start preparing supper."

 "Please let me know when you're ready," the Border collie said.